The Ten Thousand Things: Characters

+Many characters never meet, because they only interact with characters in their own chapters, but do not appear elsewhere.
+In the last chapter, a few of these characters do finally meet, binding the novel together.

+Literary Elements

+Themes

+The Small Garden, which is actually not that small.
+It possesses supernatural powers.
+With its personification and constant reappearance within the novel, it could have also been the title of the book.

+Nature, of which the Small Garden is a sub-theme of.
+Not only are the chapters split into sections of the island (e.g Two: at the inner bay), but there is constant description of this islands nature.

+Love, romantic love within the novel is rarely successful (Felicity does not live with her husband, Constance has many suitors but less luck with anything long term, the Commissioner although married to more than one women, also proves this).
+However, families do love each other.
+Felicity relies on her Grandmother and only wants the best for her son.
+Pauline is quite fond of Constance.
+This could lead back to nature, characters must lead nature take its course, they cannot force anything.

 Critical reception

 The book received many positive reviews.
 Time wrote: "In translation the book is an uncommon reading experience, an offbeat narrative that has the timeless tone of legend...
 The Ten Thousand Things are the fragments that make up life's substance, and to go on living, however maddeningly arranged the fragments may be, is itself a valid action.
 Spelled out against the rich, colorful background that author Dermout knows so well and handles so effectively, this is an affirmation that emerges with an oddly insistent, compelling effect."
 Reviewing the 2002 English edition, Publishers Weekly remarked "Dermout beautifully depicts the idyllic setting and handles the darker aspects of the story — ghosts, superstition, even murder — with equal skill."

 Translations

 The book has been translated into 11 different languages.